Lib Tech T.Rice Orca Review

 Pop and Jumping

-Our last metric focused on how easy it is to jib or jump with each board, which constitutes the leftover 15% of the final score.
+Our last metric focused on how easy it is to jib or jump with each board, which constitutes the remaining 15% of the final score.
 The Orca's stiffness and length again proved to be a bit off in our testing.

 This board isn't the most versatile and is really best for steep terrain and deep powder.
 It feels quite heavy and is overall harder to jump and doesn't want to lift off quite as well as some of the more flexible boards.
 We still could do a tail press on the Orca, but you can tell it didn't really want to and we had to try quite a bit harder than some other boards.